-- d.
-Switching from seller subagent to buyer agent - i.
-Strongly discouraged - ii.
-Should not be done if broker possesses confidential info about the seller, unless seller expressly approves the switch - III.
-Disclosure of Agency Relationships in Residential & Commercial Sales [Rule 58A .0104] (Manual, Chapter 8, Agency Disclosure-The Commission Rule, pp. 191-198) - A. Primary purpose of agency disclosure is to ensure that the consumer understands as soon as possible that there is no confidentiality between the broker and the consumer until an agency relationship is established and to introduce the consumer to available agency options - B. All brokers must give and review Working with Real Estate Agents Disclosure with all sellers and buyers at first substantial contact [Rule 58A .0104(c)] - C. Rule applies to all residential and commercial sales transactions; not required for property management/lease transactions - D. Working with Real Estate Agents Publication [Rule 58A .0104(c)] - 1.
-Working with Real Estate Agents Disclosure (WWREA) (new July 2021) - a.
+- III.
+Disclosure of Agency Relationships in Residential & Commercial Sales [Rule 58A .0104] (Manual, Chapter 8, Agency Disclosure-The Commission Rule, pp. 188-195) - A. Primary purposes of agency disclosure are to ensure that the consumer understands as soon as possible that there is no confidentiality between the broker and the consumer until an agency relationship is established and to introduce the consumer to available agency options - B. All brokers must give and review Working with Real Estate Agents Disclosure with all sellers and buyers at first substantial contact [Rule 58A .0104(c)] - C. Rule applies to all residential and commercial sales transactions; not required for property management/lease transactions - D. Working with Real Estate Agents Publication [Rule 58A .0104(c)] - 1.
+Working with Real Estate Agents Disclosure (WWREA) - a.
 1-page, 2-sided disclosure form, one side for sellers and one side for buyers - i.
-Broker checks all agency relationship types that may apply to potential client - ii.
+Broker checks all agency relationship types offered by their company that may apply to potential client - ii.
 Must include broker's name and license number - iii.
 Form is not a contract, so consumer signature does not create an agency relationship with the broker - iv.
 Consumer must not be forced to sign; broker can note on the form if consumer signature is withheld - v.
 Consumer is referred to companion Q&A brochure for more detail - vi.
 Broker must give a completed copy to consumer and retain a copy for 3 years (even if agency is not reached) [Rule 58A .0108] - vii.
-Inclusion in broker's email signature or sending by an electronic signature program alone does not comply with disclosure requirements - b.
+Inclusion in broker's email signature or sending by an electronic signature program alone does not comply with disclosure requirements

+- b.
 Required Disclosure Steps - i.
 Provide the WWREA publication to the potential buyer or seller at first substantial contact - ii.
-Discuss the agency relationship options in the publication with consumer
+Discuss the agency relationship options in the publication with consumer - iii.

-- iii.
 Determine whether the broker will act as agent of the buyer or the seller in the transaction - 2.
-Questions & Answers on Working with Real Estate Agents (new July 2021) - a.
-Companion brochure for WWREA Disclosure to provide more detail about agency options in writing - b.
+Questions & Answers on Working with Real Estate Agents - a.
+Companion brochure for WWREA Disclosure to provide more written detail about agency options - b.
 Brokers are encouraged to provide a copy with the WWREA Disclosure - E. "First Substantial Contact" [Rule 58A .0104(c)] [Digital REM search for: first substantial]